Maintaining the branches of your project

 Renaming the main branch

-Starting in Developer Edition: your main branch can be renamed from the project settings at Project Settings > Branches and Pull Requests.
-This is used mainly to maintain branch history when upgrading from Community Edition to a commercial edition (see section below).
+Starting in SonarQube Server Developer Edition: your main branch can be renamed from the project settings at Project Settings > Branches and Pull Requests.
+This is used mainly to maintain branch history when upgrading from SonarQube Community Build to a SonarQube Server commercial edition (see section below).

 Choosing a new main branch